Wings and Wheels by Private Train

 Meet your Tour Leader

-Per person twin share: $4365 Single Supplement: $545 |
+Per person twin share: $4535

-Highlights of your tour
+Some highlights of your tour

 - Vintage aircraft extravaganza at the Temora Aviation Museum ‘Showcase’ Airshow

-- Aircraft history and displays at HARS Parkes, and Narromine Aviation museums
+- Aircraft history and displays at HARS Parkes, and Narromine Aviation museums.

 - Ride the Inland Rail from the Riverina to Parkes and north to Dubbo